 Renting a motorbike in Bali is super easy as almost any hotel has a rental service.

 Pro Tip ➳ Read this Quick and Easy Preparation Guide for Indonesia so you know all about trustworthy taxi’s, credit cards, vaccines, and much more.

 Ubud – 3 Days

-The international airport on Bali, Indonesia is in Denpasar, located on the South side of the island.
-From the airport you can take a taxi to Ubud, the unofficial green capital of Bali.
+The international airport in Bali, Indonesia is Denpasar, located on the Southside of the island.
+From the airport, you can take a taxi to Ubud, the unofficial green capital of Bali.
 Ubud itself is really fun and vibrant little city.
 There is one block with cool shops and delicious restaurants.
 But what I love most about Ubud is the lush environment around it.
-Therefore, Tegalalang rice field, the Monkey Forest and the Campuhan Ridge Walk are places you cannot miss when you go to Ubud.
+Therefore, the Tegalalang rice field, the Monkey Forest, and the Campuhan Ridge Walk are places you cannot miss when you go to Ubud.

-Because the centre of Ubud can be a bit chaotic, it’s much nicer to stay in a hotel a little outside the crowded area.
-Check out my favourite hotels below.
+Because the center of Ubud can be a bit chaotic, it’s much nicer to stay in a hotel a little outside the crowded area.
+Check out my favorite hotels below.

 Day 1 – Ubud centre and relaxing

-On the first day you arrive at your hotel in Ubud after a long flight.
-This first day is the perfect to relax and walk the streets of Ubud.
+On the first day, you arrive at your hotel in Ubud after a long flight.
+This first day is perfect to relax and walk the streets of Ubud.
 There is a fun market where you can wander around, but you can also just relax at your hotel pool.